 Writes down scores and comments made by the dressage judge during a dressage test.
 Before the test, makes sure that the correct score sheet is being used – that it matches the horse’s bridle number.
 Must be able to write quickly and clearly, in sometimes cramped conditions such as the passenger seat of a truck, in small boxes on the score sheet.
 Small, legible handwriting is a godsend.

-Announce for the event.
+Announcer for the event.

 Show Jumping In-Gate Steward